Junior Professionals in Delegations

 The final selection is made by EEAS and the EC.

-Selected candidates will be offered a single traineeship agreement of a fixed-term of twelve (12) months, which can be renewed for another period of nine (12) months.
+Selected candidates will be offered a single traineeship agreement of a fixed-term of twelve (12) months, which can be renewed for another period of twelve (12) months.

 Trainees will be entitled to a monthly remuneration package composed of: